ryanflorence/broccoli-dist-es6-module/README.md

 Options
 -------

+- `packageName` - for named AMD builds, the name of your package
+- `main` - for named AMD builds, the script to be returned with `require(['your-package-name'])`;
-- `global` - the global to attach your modules to.
+- `global` - the global to attach your modules to
-- `imports` - object map of module ids to global variable names.
+- `imports` - object map of module ids to global variable names

 Notes
 -----